Here’s what the epigram poem type is:

 Rhyming couplets with quick comedic twists like the one above were typical of the form.

-This may simply be because rhymed couplets lend themselves well to epigram, but the continued evolution of the epigram toward comedic purpose is evident throughout the era.
+This may simply be because rhymed couplets lend themselves well to the epigram, but the continued evolution of the epigram toward comedic purpose is evident throughout the era.

-What Are Tips for Writing an Epigram?
+Tips for Writing an Epigram

 Knowing your point and knowing your audience are both critical to writing a successful epigram.

-What is the most clever, insightful way to showcase your point?
 What comparison can you make that makes the point seem glaringly obvious?

 A successful epigram uses its punchline to bring attention to a topic with enough punch to leave a lasting impact on the reader.